Judge hits 53rd HR, Yankees stop Rays, avoid 3-game sweep

 TRAINER’S ROOM

-Yankees: OF Andrew Benintendi (right wrist) was scheduled to have a CT scan Sunday. … Boone is hopeful that 1B Anthony Rizzo (lower back) will resume baseball activities Monday.
+Yankees: Boone said OF Andrew Benintendi, hurt on a swing Friday, will have surgery to repair a broken hook of the right hamate bone.
+Boone said he didn’t know if it was a season-ending injury. … Boone is hopeful that 1B Anthony Rizzo (lower back) will resume baseball activities Monday.

 Rays: LHP Shane McClanahan (left shoulder impingement) threw at 75 feet. … 2B Brandon Lowe (bruised right elbow) is taking batting practice.